The Quickest Way to Revive Your Lawn After Winter

 Spring is the time for a good, stiff raking to remove thatch—a dead layer of debris that slowly builds up at the base of grass.
 Once you’ve done that, it’s time to aerate.

 The Great American Lawn.
 To some, it’s a manicured masterpiece the equal of anything found at the finest golf course.
-See our top 10 tips for a perfect lawn.
 To others, it’s simply a soft, green spot for the kids to play on.
 However, if your turf isn’t looking so great, there’s no better time than spring to start improving it.

 Dry Up Snow Mold